-If an unsafe condition - a slippery floor, debris left in a common area, broken glass, etc. - is noticed, please notify a security officer or the Property Management Office immediately.
-Brookfield staff inspects the property regularly; however, problems you might see sooner are addressed immediately.
+If an unsafe condition such as a slippery floor, debris left in a common area, broken glass, or other hazards are observed, notify security or the property manager immediately.

+Brookfield Properties staff members inspect the property regularly.
+However, problems you might see are addressed immediately.

-If you see suspicious or offensive persons in the building, please call Security/Property Management office.
-If possible, make note of appearance, clothing, etc. to assist building security in identifying them.
+If you see suspicious or offensive people in the building, please call Security/Property Management Office.
+Provide a description of the person's appearance and clothing to assist responding security personnel in identifying them.

-Report any situation involving a threatening person to the Police Department by calling 911 and then notify Security, IMMEDIATELY.
-Provide as much information as possible including a physical description of the person(s) and their location, whether they are armed, and in a hostage situation, the number of hostages and their location.
+Report any situation involving a threatening person to the Police Department by calling 911.
+Then, notify security IMMEDIATELY.
+Provide as much information as possible, including a physical description of the person(s) and their location, whether they are armed, or in a hostage situation, the number of hostages and their location.